New Age travellers

-New Age Travellers, (not completely synonymous with but otherwise shortened as New Travellers), are people located primarily in the United Kingdom generally espousing New Age beliefs with hippie / Bohemian culture of the 1960s.
-New Age Travellers were often referred to as crusties and used to travel between free music festivals and fairs prior to crackdown in the 1990s.
+New Age Travellers (synonymous with and otherwise known as New Travellers) are people located primarily in the United Kingdom generally espousing New Age beliefs with hippie or Bohemian culture of the 1960s.
+New Age Travellers used to travel between free music festivals and fairs prior to a crackdown in the 1990s.
 New Traveller also refers to those who are not traditionally of an ethnic nomadic group but who have chosen to pursue a nomadic lifestyle.

+There are a variety of New Traveller subcultures which include New Nomads and Digital Nomads facilitated by the digital age, globalisation and worldwide travel.